vphantom/vof/BINARY.md

 ## Control Values

-Small integers are compressed at the slight expense of larger ones similarly to the Prefix Varint format (itself a variation on LEB128 and VLQ which eliminates loops, most shifts and represents 64 bits in 9 bytes instead of 10).
+Small integers are compressed at the slight expense of larger ones similarly to the Prefix Varint format (itself a variation on LEB128 and VLQ but eliminating loops, most shifts and representing 64 bits in 9 bytes instead of 10).
 Extra bytes for the multi-byte integers are in Little Endian order, so any bits in the initial byte are the least significant.
 Illustrated here from the decoder point of view, we see that very little computing is involved:

 | Byte (`c`) | Type               | Condition | Description / Operation                           |
 | ---------- | ------------------ | --------- | ------------------------------------------------- |